-Statement: The TIAMSA Berlin subcommittee welcomes members who are based in Berlin or nearby.
+Statement: TIAMSA Berlin welcomes members who are based in Berlin or nearby.
 It will organize visits to sites relevant for the study of the art market (galleries, archives, libraries, museums, etc.) and mobilize our members coming from both academia and the art market to meet on a regular basis.
 It aims to uncover relationships between historical research, contemporary art markets as well as institutions and businesses.
 Members will introduce their know-how and are invited to host discussion groups, talks, round tables and visits at their sites with a topic of their choice related to their field of expertise.
 Please let us know if you would like to join the group.
 Herzliche Grüße!
 Anne and Christine

 Rome: Paolo Serafini, Lecturer in “Economia, gestione e comunicazione dei beni culturali“, Scuola di Specializzazione in Beni Storico-Artistici, Università “La Sapienza”, Roma